KaiNorberg/PatchworkOS/README.md

 There are a few potential reasons for this, one is that PatchworkOS does not use a seperate structure to manage virtual memory, instead it embeds metadata directly into the page tables, and since accesing a page table is just walking some pointers, its very efficent and it provides better caching since the page tables are likely already in the CPU cache.
 In the end we end up with a `O(1)` complexity per page operation, and `O(n)` complexity per allocation/mapping operation where n is the number of pages.

-Of course, there are limitations to this approach, for example it is in no way portable, which isent a concern in my case, and due to the limited number of bits available in the page table entries, each address space can only contain `2^7 - 1` unique shared memory regions.
+Of course, there are limitations to this approach, it is in no way portable, which isent a concern for PatchworkOS, and due to the limited number of bits available in the page table entries, each address space can only contain `2^7 - 1` unique shared memory regions.

 ## Shell Utilities